samsquire/compiler/README.md

 Create an executable buffer for each function.

 Then rewrite the compiled data buffer for that function with the compiled machine code.

+# Credits

+* playX from r/programminglanguages discord in backend